NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding3/README.rst

    The user cannot leave any of the distributions for these values as constant for the Dakota UQ engine.

-5. Next click on the 'Run' button.
-This will cause the backend application to launch dakota.
+5. Next click on the **Run** button.
+This will cause the backend application to launch Dakota.
 When done the **RES** tab will be selected and the results will be displayed.
 The results show the values the mean and standard deviation.
 The peak displacement of the roof, is the quantity **1-PFD-9-1** (first event (tool to be extended to multiple events), 9th floor (in US ground floor considered 0), and 1 dof direction). the **PFA** quantity defines peak floor acceleration, the **RMSA** quantity the root mean square of floor accelerations, and the **PID** quantity corresponds to peak interstory drift.

 .. figure:: figures/9story-RES1.png
    :align: center
    :figclass: align-center

-If the user selects the "Data" tab in the results panel, they will be presented with both a graphical plot and a tabular listing of the data.
+If the user selects the **Data** tab in the results panel, they will be presented with both a graphical plot and a tabular listing of the data.
 By left- and right-clicking with the mouse in the individual columns the axis change (left mouse click controls vertical axis, right mouse click the horizontal axis).

 .. figure:: figures/9story-RES2.png
    :align: center